 Step 1: Render test

 The first step before beginning the external wall insulation installation process is to carry out a render test.
 This will identify whether the existing render is strong enough to support the insulation.
-If the render is strong enough, it can simply be smoothed so that the insulation can be applied directly onto it.
-If the render is not strong enough, all existing render will need to be removed prior to the installation of insulation.
+If the render is strong enough, you can simply smooth it so that you can apply the insulation directly onto it.
+If it is not strong enough, you must remove all existing render before installing the insulation.

 Step 2: Remove and adjust pipework

-Once the render has been tested and smoothed down or removed as appropriate, all pipework must be removed from the building before the installation process can begin.
-Temporary downpipes must also be installed to prevent water from running down the side of the building, and any waste pipes or soil pipes should either be removed or extended away from the walls – this would allow the building to function as normal during the installation process.
+After testing and smoothing or removing the render as needed, you must remove all pipework from the building before starting the installation process.
+Install temporary downpipes to prevent water from running down the sides of the building, and either remove or extend any waste or soil pipes away from the walls.
+This allows the building to function normally during installation.

 Step 3: Protect windows